cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Event Type Upselling Strategies

 Different events respond better to different upsells.
+Matching your upgrades to the audience increases acceptance and reduces resistance.

 Kids events